Uncontested divorces are more affordable and less time-consuming than traditional litigation.

-Can you have an uncontested divorce with a child?
+Can you have an uncontested divorce with children?

 Uncontested divorce with a child is almost the same as a mutual agreement divorce.
-There are several differences.
-A settlement agreement for dissolution with kids also includes child custody and support.
+But there are several differences.

-It is available for couples who can negotiate and resolve their disputes outside court.
-In some states, they can even file their petition and other papers jointly.
+It is available for couples who can negotiate and resolve their disputes outside court before starting the divorce process.

 The cost of uncontested divorce with kids